020 88309782

 • What is the type of flooring installed - engineered flooring? or solid wood flooring?

-• If solid, was it nailed-down over wooden subfloors or was it glued - where was the glue placed (t&g, bottom).
+• If solid, was it nailed down over wooden subfloors or was it glued - where was the glue placed (t&g, bottom)?

-• If engineered, do you know the thickness of the product in mm, or would you know if it was tongue & groove board or click system?
+• If engineered, do you know the thickness of the product in mm, or would you know if it was a tongue & groove board or click system?

-• If engineered, were any nails used on fitting.
+• If engineered, were any nails used on fitting?

 You may not know all these details, but they will give us the answer to your question, so the more we know the better.